-Your vote counts!
+American Citizens can easily vote from Cambodia.
 Did you know that many U.S. elections for house and senate seats have been decided by a margin smaller than the number of ballots cast by absentee voters?
 All states are required to count every absentee ballot as long as it is valid and reaches local election officials by the absentee ballot receipt deadline.
-Follow a few simple steps to make sure that you can vote in the 2020 U.S. elections:
+Follow these easy steps to ensure your vote is counted in the 2020 U.S. elections:

 1. Register and Request Your Ballot: Complete the Federal Post Card Application (FPCA) every January, every time you move, or at least 90 days before an election to register and request your ballot.
 FVAP.gov will tell you if your state allows the FPCA to be returned electronically, by fax, or by mail.

 2. Fill Out and Return Your Ballot: For most states, you can confirm your registration and ballot delivery online.
 If you don’t have your absentee ballot at least 30 days before the election, you can use an emergency backup ballot called the Federal Write-In Absentee Ballot (FWAB).
 Once your ballot arrives, follow the instructions to complete and return your state’s ballot (or the FWAB).
 We recommend you use email or fax.
 If your state requires you to return by mail, you can use international mail, a courier service such as FedEx or DHL, or send it through diplomatic pouch.